Council Tax: vulnerable persons

 - We will regularly meet with advice agencies in order to discuss practical ways assist vulnerable customers.

 - We will work with advice agencies to agree repayment schedules that are affordable, and recognise a customer's priority debts.

 - We will publicise debt advice contact details with our literature.

-- We will consider a customers total indebtedness to the council when considering repayment arrangements.
+- We will consider a customer's total indebtedness to us when considering repayment arrangements.

 - We will work with other areas of the council (e.g. Housing) to identify possible vulnerable customers and develop a joint strategy for repayment of any debts.

 - Where allowed in law we will share data regarding vulnerable customers with other interested parties.